dq1Mango/Electric-Fields/README.md

 -Cmd(alt) + Click to draw an equipotential line <br>
 <br>
 Sliders:<br>
-&nbsp; &nbsp; &nbsp; Field Densiity - the amount of field lines originating from each charge, (this should not be interpreted as the strength of the field)<br>
+&nbsp; &nbsp; &nbsp; Field Density - the amount of field lines originating from each charge, (this should not be interpreted as the strength of the field)<br>
 &nbsp; &nbsp; &nbsp; Magnitue - the relative magnitude of the charges<br>
 &nbsp; &nbsp; &nbsp; Precision - the percision at which field lines are drawn (higher is more precise) (lower values can produce unintended results)<br>
 <!-- Im so good at html -->